helloturbine/turbine-docs/docs/records/purchase_orders.md

 Changes will trigger a follow up email being added to send queue within 10 minutes.

-## Adding Line Items on an existung Purchase Order
+## Adding New Line Items on an Existing Purchase Order

 1. Select the "Add line item" button on the right of a PO.
 2. Enter the price, quantity, Turbine SKU or component, and Node and hit the "Add" button.